Sciences, Math and Allied Health Departments

 About Our Program

-The Respiratory Therapy program is a patient care field which deals primarily with patients who have respiratory problems.
+The Respiratory Therapy program is a patient care field that deals primarily with patients who have respiratory problems.
 Professional opportunities are constantly increasing, and many areas of respiratory care are becoming specialized.
-Specialty areas in Respiratory Therapy are: pulmonary function testing, stress test, arterial blood gases, electrocardiograms, neonatal transport and intensive care, cardiovascular intensive care, respiratory intensive care, medical intensive care, administration, classroom instruction, clinical instruction, medical equipment and home care, rehabilitation, and polysomnography.
-The Respiratory Therapy program is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
+Specialty areas in Respiratory Therapy are pulmonary function testing, stress test, arterial blood gases, electrocardiograms, neonatal transport and intensive care, cardiovascular intensive care, respiratory intensive care, medical intensive care, administration, classroom instruction, clinical instruction, medical equipment and home care, rehabilitation, and polysomnography.

 Program of Study

-Acceptance into the Respiratory Therapy Program is highly competitive with 24 students accepted each year.
+Acceptance into the Respiratory Therapy program is highly competitive with 24 students accepted each year.
 The professional component of the program begins in the Summer Extended semester each year and ends in May.
-After graduation, students will be eligible to take national credentialing examinations and become a Registered Respiratory Therapist.
+After graduation, students will be eligible to take national credentialing examinations and become Registered Respiratory Therapists.

 This program of study requires special program fees beyond current tuition and college fees.